 Helpful Battery TIPS

 TIP 1: When your low battery light begins flashing, before replacing the battery, try opening the battery compartment and closing it again.
 Sometimes this stops the flashing light and resets the low battery indicator.
 If the light does not stop flashing, change the battery.
 More Help

 TIP 2: It is a good idea to check the battery before you go on vacation and again when you return.
 If you do not test, and your battery is dead, your dog will figure it out.
 You never want this to happen, especially when you are on vacation and your neighbor is watching your dog.

 Tip 3: Check the battery in your collar before you begin using it if you have not been using it for a while.
 Walk the receiver into the edge of the yard and listen for the beep.
 Help

 Tip 4: Segregate your old batteries from your new ones and dispose of your old batteries immediately.
 An old battery looks like a new one and serves only to confuse you next time you go to change batteries.

-Tip 5: Lithium batteries can cause a fire if they short each other out.
-Therefore, NEVER store loose Lithium batteries together.
-Each battery should be isolated from the others.
-Loose batteries can create a circuit and short each other out, running them down quickly even if they do not cause a fire.
+Tip 6: Lithium batteries pack a huge amount of energy into a very small package.
+So much so that they can cause a fire if shorted out under a perfect storm scenario.
+Therefore, NEVER store any loose battery together with another battery or with paperclips, magnets, etc. Each battery should be isolated from others and other loose odds and ends.
+Loose batteries can create a circuit and short each other out, running them down in a few hours even if they do not cause a fire.